mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 sort of the big problems don't get fixed and.
 But then you think, well, but I've got to show that I did the review.
 I've got to show that I've got some value in this process rather than just annoying them by waiting for three days.
-Let me find the position of the semi-colon line 36.
+Let me find the position of the semi-colon on line 36.
 Let me comment on that.
 Then everybody knows I'm contributing.
 So you get this sort of bike shedding.
-And as you can tell, if I find the whole, the process for us one of the patterns that I really encouraged with the pair programming is that you rotate the pairs every day.
+And as you can tell, if I find the whole, the process frustrating, one of the patterns that I really encourage with the pair programming is that you rotate the pairs every day.
 So that gives you a much deeper code review.
 Cause I think otherwise you only, you get like one person's code review, but then you sort of end up where two people can be wrong just as easily as one person or two.
 Certainly, you know, two people can be wrong.
-So then on the second day, A third person comes in and then there's already sort of another built-in code review where they, in order to be able to contribute, they get walked through what was done the day before.
+So then on the second day, a third person comes in and then there's already sort of another built-in code review where they, in order to be able to contribute, they get walked through what was done the day before.
 And then they're able to say things like, oh, well, but why did we do this?
 And here, why don't we just try this?
 And it it's, you know, it's not a formal review.
-It's an interactive sort of getting them up to speed teaching experience, but then it means that there's this second chance to catch errors before.
-Developed too much, but I think, I mean, I think you probably are.
-You're asking the question cause you, you probably have quite a lot of expertise on code reviews and you're gonna tell me all the patterns where it does work, which of course it can, then it can work
+It's an interactive sort of getting them up to speed teaching experience, but then it means that there's this second chance to catch errors before they develop too much, but I think, I mean, I think you probably are.
+You're asking the question cause you, you probably have quite a lot of expertise on code reviews and you're gonna tell me all the patterns where it does work, which of course it can, then it can work well.
-[00:27:07]
+[00:27:30]
-**Michaela:**  with no, no, but I definitely did the recall and realize all the things that you said, because this are definitely really common problems that I also see that teams have.
+**Michaela:**  No, no, but I definitely recall and realize all the things that you said, because these are definitely really common problems that I also see that teams have.
 Right.
-So this is also one of the things by in my view, Teams come and they bring all really everything that you said, right?
+So this is also one of the things in my view, Teams come and they bring all really everything that you said, right?
 Like, and this whole chain of how it just doesn't work.
 Great.
 How to process doesn't work and where you, where you have this waiting time, where then the code reviews are too big,